lafvintech/RaspberryPICar/docs/source/0_prepartion.rst

 We need to prepare

-1. Raspberry PI 4/5 in advance
+1. Raspberry PI 4/5
-2. three 18650 batteries for
+2. three 18650 batteries
 3. SD card
-4. card reader.
+4. card reader

 The above parts are not included in the kit.